oneapi-src/oneDNN/doc/getting_started_gpu.md

 ## Initialize the data executing a custom OpenCL kernel

 We are going to create an OpenCL kernel that will initialize our data.
-It requries writing a bit of C code to create an OpenCL program from a string literal source, build it and extract the kernel.
+It requires writing a bit of C code to create an OpenCL program from a string literal source, build it and extract the kernel.
 The kernel initializes the data by the `0, -1, 2, -3, ...` sequence: `data[i] = (-1)^i * i`.

 ~~~cpp